terrycojones/rpnpy/README.md

 No action taken on input '3]'
 ```

-this is easily avoided with the `:n` (no split) modifier:
+this can be avoided with the `:n` (no split) modifier:

 ```sh
 $ rpn.py
 --> [1, 2, 3] :n
 ```

-If you want `rpn.py` not to split lines into multiple commands, run with
+If you want `rpn.py` not to split lines into multiple commands at all, run
-the `--noSplit` command-line option.
-You can then use `:s` (split) if you
+with the `--noSplit` command-line option.
+You can then use `:s` (split) if
-instead want to write an input line that should be split.
+you instead want to write an input line that should be split.
 Hence:

 ```sh
 $ rpn.py --noSplit